dovahcrow/factor-expr/README.md

     Parameters
     ----------
     files: Iterable[str]
         Paths to the datasets.
-Currently only parquet format is supported.
+Currently, only parquet format is supported.
     factors: List[Factor]
         A list of Factors to replay on the given set of files.
     batch_size: int = 40960